jasoneveleth/hdcms-c/README.md

 function.
 If you don't have bit perfect doubles coming out of your `linspace` function you get very different results.
-For example, MATLAB uses a different `linspace` than the one you would expect (multiplying the step function), or the one that you would next expect (addition of stepsize), or the next (symmetric subtraction of multiples of stepsize).
+For example, MATLAB uses a different `linspace` than the one you would expect (multiplying the step size), or the one that you would next expect (addition of stepsize), or the next (symmetric subtraction of multiples of stepsize).
 So if the library used one linspace and you're using another to decide bins (even with the